AbsaOSS/pramen/README.md

 ### Dynamic Conformance Engine (Enceladus) sink

-This sink is used to send data to the landing are of Enceladus Data Lake (also known as 'raw folder').
+This sink is used to send data to the landing area of the Enceladus Data Lake (also known as 'raw folder').
 You can configure output format, partition patterns and info file generation option for the sink.

 Here is an example configuration of a sink: